Bimai6/codewars-archive/README.md

 ---

 ## 🎯 Final Result
-Once everything is set up, your Codewars solutions will be automatically uploaded to your GitHub repo every day at **14:00 (2:00 PM)**.
+Once everything is set up, your Codewars history will be automatically uploaded to your GitHub repository every day at **14:00 (2:00 PM)**.
+Unfortunately, there is no API resource for your own code, so you'll need to manually copy it into its respective file.

 If you want to modify the schedule or add more languages, just let me know! 🔥

 ---